The two main reasons why transformers fail for crypto miners and the easiest way to avoid it.

-When cables or terminals distort or melt because of excess heat
+When cables or terminals distort or melt because of excess heat.

-when the transformer fails before its expected lifespan.
+When the transformer fails before its expected lifespan.
 This often happens because a transformer is being used outside of the design parameters.

-These issues come back to one central problem.
-Many miners are overloading their equipment.
-Crypto mining uses a ton of power (more than Google if you can believe it) and this means that the power systems for these operations are often being pushed to the max.
+These issues come back to one central problem: many miners are overloading their equipment.
+Crypto mining uses a ton of power (more than Google, if you can believe it) and this means that the power systems for these operations are often being pushed to the max.
 Further, the world of crypto-mining is still new enough that the established best-practices and derating factors (which have been time-tested in other industries) are sometimes overlooked in the designing of a new mining project.
 For more on that read this article.

 Transformers are built to run at 100% load with a MAX average air temp of 30°C (86°F).
-If it’s running hotter than that, essentially it’s running at limited capacity.
+If it’s running hotter than that, it’s essentially running at limited capacity.
 It's like a computer CPU.
-If those fans sound like the prop on an airplane getting ready to take off and the transformer just can't cool off, performance suffers, and eventually the lifespan of the transformer goes down.
+If those fans sound like the prop on an airplane getting ready to take off and the transformer just can't cool off, performance suffers, and eventually, the lifespan of the transformer goes down.

 Note: Harmonics only circulate in the primary windings where the primary connection type is Delta.
 If the primary connection is Wye, the harmonics will feed back into the utility.
 Utilities never want distortion on their systems, which is why most crypto transformers are Delta on the high-voltage side, and autotransformers are rarely used.